I'm not pregnant, is this program still for me?

 I like the workouts, but feel I need more guidance.
 How can you help?

 Let's connect!
-Shoot me an email with the subject like "Member Coaching" and I'll schedule a free one-time 30-minute Video Coaching Call with you!
+Shoot me an email with the subject title "Member Coaching" and I'll schedule a free one-time 30-minute Video Coaching Call with you!

 What type of equipment do you recommend?